EV vs Hybrid vs Gas

 - Maintenance: EVs have the lowest maintenance costs (no oil changes, fewer brake replacements).
 Hybrids save somewhat on brakes but still need oil changes.
 Gas cars have the highest ongoing maintenance.

-- Insurance: EV insurance runs 10-15% higher than gas or hybrid due to higher repair costs for battery and electronics.
+- Insurance: EV insurance runs 10 to 15% higher than gas or hybrid due to higher repair costs for battery and electronics.

 - Resale value: EVs are depreciating faster than hybrids in the current market, though this gap is narrowing as battery technology improves.